 - Once you fix the problem that triggered the code, come back to the main menu and select Erase Fault Data.

 Your Ford check engine light on causes vary.
-Without reading Ford check engine diagnostic trouble codes (DTC) it is difficult to know what the problem is.
+Without reading Ford check engine diagnostic trouble codes (DTC), it is difficult to know the problem.